372groupproject/milestones-team8-ccapriotti-gtmagee/code/program/README.md

-To run this program, do the following on the command line in the same folder as chatServer.go
+To run this program, do the following on the command line in the same folder as chatServer.go:

 go run chatServer.go